- What is tone of voice?

 How long does it take to develop a tone of voice?

 It depends on a number of factors – including the size of your organisation, the number of stakeholders involved and your existing brand.
 It takes several weeks to create a robust, brand-aligned tone of voice and develop guidelines.
-Rolling out a tone of voice across an organisation – including training – can take anything between several weeks to 2-3 years.
+Then rolling it out across an organisation – including training – can take anything between several weeks to 2-3 years.

 How much does tone of voice cost?